What are cognitive skills?

 Memory (Working or Short-Term)

-What it does: Enables you to hang on to information while in the process of using it.
+What it does: Enables you to hang on to information while using it to perform a task.

 Common problems when this skill is weak: Having to read the directions again in the middle of a project, difficulty following multi-step directions, forgetting what was just said in a conversation.